andrewsong24/ImageClassificationOOTB/README.md

 ### Pre-trained
 Model is a pretrained VGG-16 network that was trained on the ImageNet dataset.
-The classification layer is dynamic enough to allow for an arbitrary amount of classes.
+The final layer is dynamic enough to allow for an arbitrary amount of classes.

 [ImageNet Link](http://www.image-net.org/ "ImageNet Link")